phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 * Circuit - this contains the CircuitElements and Vertices as well as logic for solving for the unknown voltages and currents given the voltages sources and resistances.
 * CircuitNode - this displays the Circuit and contains logic for dragging and connecting vertices to each other.
-* Resistor -  depicts the normal resistor, the high resistance resistor and the grab bag items, which are treated as resistors.
+* Resistor -  depicts the normal resistor, the high resistance resistor and the household items, which are treated as resistors.

 ## General